Need your Will done? Our streamlined process is easy!

-If you wish to have a standard Will done remotely, we do not meet with you in person, but rather our communication is done via teleconference or web-conference and email or post.
+If you wish to have a standard Will done remotely, we do not meet with you in person, but rather our communication is done via video-conference and email or post.

 If you opt to have a standard Will done remotely, we will need you to scan and email or take photo of 2 forms of identification (ID), one of which needs to have a photo ID of you, think driver’s licence, passport.

-We will then have the appointment conducted as a video conference using Zoom (other platform options, like Skype are also available).
+We will then have the appointment conducted as a video conference by sending you a link to click.

 A standard Will done remotely will have a fixed fee apply.

 What if my Will is not “standard”?

 If the below factors apply, your Will is not standard.

-You can still make an appointment with one of our client engagement team for an initial consultation with one of our Estate Planning Lawyers.
+You can still make an appointment with one of our client engagement team for an initial consultation a Will lawyer.
 Your Estate Planning consultation will be with a senior lawyer to provide you with full advice.
 The Estate Planning consultation is not a fixed fee and is different from the 1,2,3 Will-making process.

 Factors that mean your Will is not “standard”: